 College of Education

-Chair and Professor: Jeffrey D. James; Associate Chair and Professor: Joshua Newman; Professors: Giardina; Associate Professors: Rodenberg; Assistant Professors: Du, Kim, Xue; Teaching Faculty II: Nobles, Pappas; Teaching Faculty I: Flanagan
+Chair: Jeffrey D. James; Associate Chair: Michael Giardina; Professors: Giardina, James, Newman; Associate Professor: Rodenberg; Assistant Professors: Du, Kim, Xue; Teaching Faculty II: Nobles, Pappas; Teaching Faculty I: Flanagan, O'Daniel

 The Department of Sport Management offers a Bachelor of Science (BS) in Sport Management.
 Students seeking admission to the Sport Management major must hold a 2.75 GPA in all college coursework and a "C" in all math and English courses.
 A minimum grade of "C–" or better must be earned in each prerequisite course to be eligible for admission into the program.
 A minimum grade of "C–" or better must be earned in each departmental core course, in each departmental elective course, and in each non-departmental elective course.
 If at any point a student has a combination of three or more "D" and/or "F" grades in departmental core, departmental elective, or non-departmental elective courses, the student may be dismissed from the Sport Management program and required to change their major.

 Students admitted to the program must maintain a cumulative GPA of 2.75 or higher.
 If the cumulative GPA falls below 2.75, the student has one subsequent semester to raise the cumulative GPA to 2.75 or higher.
 If the cumulative GPA is below 2.75 after two semesters, the student will be dismissed from the Sport Management program.

 Prior to admission to the program, the department utilizes centralized advising procedures and all entering students must be advised by the designated coordinator of undergraduate studies.
 The Sport Management undergraduate academic advisor works with undergraduate students admitted to the bachelor's degree program in conjunction with the Office of Academic Services and Intern Support in the College of Education.